 Vitamin A is a vitamin.
 It can be found in many fruits, vegetables, eggs, whole milk, butter, fortified margarine, meat, and oily saltwater fish.
 It can also be made in a laboratory.
 Carotenoids are a group of yellow or orange chemicals found in plants.
 Some of these can be converted to vitamin A in the body.

 Vitamin A is used for treating vitamin A deficiency.
 It is also used to reduce complications of diseases such as malaria

 , and diarrhea

-in children with vitamin A deficiency.
+, and to improve growth, in children with vitamin A deficiency.

 Women use vitamin A for heavy menstrual periods, premenstrual syndrome

 , yeast infections, "lumpy breasts" (fibrocystic breast